What Is Social Advertising?

 Types of LinkedIn Ads

 As a hub for wedding, cooking, and fashion ideas, Pinterest has a mostly female user base.
-Users are free to “pin” ideas they like, including sponsored content, to their own boards for connected users to see and share.
-A majority of users (55%) say they use Pinterest specifically to shop, even if they wait to purchase, and 98% have tried new things they discovered on the platform.
+Users are free to “pin” ideas they like.
+Including sponsored content, to their own boards for connected users to see and share.
+In addition, a majority of users (55%) say they use Pinterest specifically to shop, even if they wait to purchase.
+But 98% have tried new things they discovered on the platform.

 Pinterest Targeting Capabilities